 With apologies to the late great Yogi Berra, Pastor Roger responds with words of reassurance to the most recent proposals to address the controversy within the United Methodist Church.
 Read his letter here.
 And keep our United Methodist Church in prayer, as we seek to find ways to grow through very divisive issues.
 Due to the Coronavirus, all of our United Methodist conferences where these issues would have been dealt with have been rescheduled, with dates as far away as November 2021.
 Check out the new dates here.

-Earthquakes in Puerto Rico, devastating fires in Australia.
+Hurricanes, earthquakes, devastating fires.
 It seems like disasters are happening right and left.
 What can we do?
 See Pastor Roger’s blog, Disasters Happen, for some ways you can help people in need, both near and far, by donating to UMCOR.

 You’ll find that we’re engaged in ministry, too, as a member of the SOULanco Mission Connection group of United Methodist congregations in southern Lancaster County.
 We’re proud to be part of Rawlinsville Camp Meeting as one of the founding churches.
 We support the Solanco Food Bank (Solanco Neighborhood Ministries), LUMINA, the new “Bare Essentials” clothing ministry, and the IMPACT!
 Missions housing ministry.